liushuotong/smartExtract/README.md

-# smartView
+# smartExtract
-a tool to visualize the data coming from smart online database
+a tool to Extract the data coming from smart online database

 ## Author info